Do Dogs Ever Grow Out of Chewing Things?

 Chewing occurs along with vomiting, loss of appetite, or gastrointestinal problems.

-The dog shows behavior solely when it is left by itself, which could indicate separation anxiety.
+The dog shows behavior solely when they are left by themselves, which could indicate separation anxiety.

 The action consists of biting or licking their body, suggesting potential allergies, discomfort, or parasites.